ravendb/docs/Articles/Raven.Documentation.Articles/articles/cost-benefits-ravendb-nosql-acid-database.markdown

 A relational database makes any type of change difficult and dangerous.
 Changing the DB schema typically means taking down the application, maybe for hours.

-It will require an expert to go through all the queries your application makes, comparing them to the existing indexes and verifying that there hasn’t been any performance regression.
+It will require an expert to go through all the queries your application makes, comparing them to the existing indexes and verifying that there hasn't been any performance regression.

 This forces your IT team to invest more hours into the new release while compromising your data network.